PalDeshpande/ios/Angels-App/README.md

 This is an iPhone application that serves as an online pet store.

+Implemented authentication using Facebook apis
 Used AFNEtworking for REST api communication.

 Integrated STripe for payment option.